Run Service

 ctm run alerts::update -f <configuration file>

-The configuration file contains the properties required for updating the alerts.
-Note that besides the mandatory alertIds parameter, you must include at least one of the other parameters in the configuration file.
+The configuration file contains the properties required to update the alerts.
+You must include in the configuration file the mandatory alertIds parameter and at least one of the other relevant parameters.

 Parameter